-Kanye West Is Overjoyed To Be On ‘Family Feud’ & Fans Cannot Handle It — See Tweets
+Kanye West Is Thrilled To Be On ‘Family Feud’ & Fans Cannot Handle It — See Tweets

 — Crystal Marie (@TheeCMarie) June 11, 2018

-“So if you guys don’t know, Kanye and I are the biggest fans of Family Feud,” Kim Kardashian told fans in a video before filming in February.
+“So if you guys don’t know, Kanye and I are the biggest fans of Family Feud,” Kim Kardashian told fans in a Snapchat video before filming the episode back in February.
 “Kanye said he’s waited his whole life for this moment.”
+Awww!
 We can totally tell!

+Back then, she also showcased the playful animosity that competition stirred up in the green room prior to filming.
+“They won’t let me in their huddle, guys,” Kim told fans as her siblings, Kendall Jenner, 22, Khloe Kardashian, 33, and mother Kris Jenner, 62, got ready without her.
+“I’ve jumped the ship from team KarJen.
+I’m on team West, guys.”
+Don’t get us wrong, we love seeing some friendly competition between famous family members.
+However, are LIVING for Happy Kanye right now!